guycole/mellow-heeler/src/collection/README.md

 The files in /var/mellow/heeler/fresh will be periodically collected.

-If this crate has a housekeeper, then housekeeper will collect, process and then forward to AWS.
+If this crate has a housekeeper, then housekeeper will collect, process and then forward to AWS.  i.e. rpi-xfer-wombat.sh (invoked on wombat)

-In the absence of a housekeeper, another cronjob will forward to AWS.
+In the absence of a housekeeper, another cronjob will forward to AWS.  i.e. rpi-xfer-vallejo.sh